 Violent crime, theft and assault

 Violent crime is common in residential centres and on rural highways.
 Armed highwaymen operate throughout the country.
-Armed banditry is common in the border areas with the Central African Republic.
+Armed banditry is common in the border areas with the CAR.

 There have been several incidents of robbery and rape committed against foreigners in Douala.